What Can I Do with a Degree in Public Administration

 All jobs in public administration are expected to grow at a steady rate over the next decade, with certain fields growing faster than others.
 According to the U.S. Bureau of Labor Statistics (BLS), jobs in administrative services and facilities managers will grow at a pace of about 9% per year.

 Another field growing faster than average is social and community services managers.
-The BLS predicts a 15% annual growth, with 18,300 job openings per year.
+The BLS predicts a 12 percent annual growth, with 20,400 job openings.

 Whether you're considering pursuing an education in public administration or you're already working in the field and looking to go back for an advanced degree, it helps to stay in the loop.
 Some public administration-related associations that can be good sources for information and news include: